 If you’re looking forward to spring break (or just on the hunt for easy and free activities to do in the afternoons or on weekends), these are ten of our favorite free family activities that are perfect things to do during spring break:

 - Visit the Pet Store.
-My children are obsessed with the zoo, but they’re just as happy with a trip to the pet store which is much closer and costs nothing except me lifting Star up to look in all the fish tanks for thirty minutes.
+My children are obsessed with the zoo, but they’re just as happy with a trip to the pet store which is much closer and costs nothing except me lifting a toddler up to look in all the fish tanks for thirty minutes.
 I guess I should count it as a workout.

 - Check out your library’s programs.
 Many libraries do fun events during spring break, whether it’s in person or virtual.
 Plus, it’s a chance to pick up the world’s most giant pile of books to read during spring break.

 - Have a movie morning.
 We do movie night almost every Friday night, but doing a movie on a different day of the week and in the morning, rather than at night, seems special.
 And if you do popcorn or bowls of cereal to go along with it, that’s extra fun.